orenong/Advanced-Real-Time-Fire-and-Smoke-Simulation/README.md

 # Advanced Real-Time Fire and Smoke Simulation
- Real-time simulation of smoke and fire in c#
+ Real-time simulation of smoke and fire in c#.

 Original Cellular Automata based algorithm.